Donate!

 Challenger the Eagle receives monthly checkups to ensure he is healthy to travel.

-Our non-releasable Eagle breeding pairs at Dollywood’s Eagle Mountain Sanctuary and those in the breeding aviaries at AEF headquarters are also cared for daily.
-The Eagles are fed a variety of food each day such as rat, rabbit, quail and trout.
+Our non-releasable Eagles at Dollywood’s Eagle Mountain Sanctuary are fed a variety of food each day such as rat, rabbit, quail and trout.

-Once a year, veterinarians from the University of Tennessee College of Veterinary Medicine come to the American Eagle Foundation to perform physicals on all of the eagles located at Dollywood and the off-park facility.
-At this time, AEF staff perform renovations to these aviaries, repair wear and tear on the netting, and give the Eagles’ nests a ‘face-lift.’
+Once a year, veterinarians from the University of Tennessee College of Veterinary Medicine come to American Eagle Foundation to perform physicals on all of the eagles located at Dollywood and the off-park facility.
+At this time, AEF staff perform renovations to these aviaries, repair wear and tear on the netting, and perching.